Existence of unbiased resilient estimators in discrete quantum systems: Conditions of the existence of estimators

-In this section, we show a case in which we see the lifting in the constraints produced by the quantum nature of the problem, meaning that we see that the quantum bounds are not trivial --giving the same value as bounds from lower orders-- for $n > N-1$, being $n$ the order of the BhB employed and $N$ the number of outcomes.
+In this subsection, we show a case in which we see the lifting in the constraints produced by the quantum nature of the problem, meaning that we see that the quantum bounds are not trivial --giving the same value as bounds from lower orders-- for $n > N-1$, being $n$ the order of the BhB employed and $N$ the number of measurement outcomes.
+As in this example we deal with qubits, $N = 2$.